 This kringle recipe is brought to you from the middle of Nowhere, Wisconsin.
 If you’re not familiar with our state or never been here, there are a few essentials that every good cheesehead is familar with.

-The Green Bay Packers, cheese curds, brats, and Danish kringle pastry.
+The Green Bay Packers, cheese curds, brats, and authentic Danish kringle pastry.

 There is so much that I love about Wisconsin, aside from the winters.
-The people are abnormally friendly, summertime is heavenly, and this state has its own official pastry, the Danish kringle.
-Seriously, my kind of place.
+The people are abnormally friendly, summertime is heavenly, and then there is the Wisconsin kringle.
+(It is the state’s official pastry, thanks to the original Racine kringle.)